 10 Valuable U.S. Quarters in Circulation: Coins Worth Big Money

-If you’ve been overlooking the spare change in your pocket, now might be the time to give those quarters a second glance.
+Now is an excellent time to give those quarters in your spare change a second glance.
 Since 1990, numerous error coins and rare U.S. quarters have slipped into circulation, making them highly sought-after by collectors.
-These coins can carry significant premiums above their face value—sometimes hundreds or thousands of dollars.
-Below, we highlight ten valuable U.S. quarter dollar error coins you might encounter in your change.
+These coins often have significant numismatic premiums above their face value—sometimes hundreds or thousands of dollars.
+Let’s explore ten valuable U.S. quarter dollar error coins you might encounter in your change.

 1. 1999-P Delaware Quarter (Spitting Horse Error)